ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/014-adjusting-sound-levels.md

 ### Echo Cancellation

 If you are using your Mac's speakers during your broadcast, that may cause an echo if your mic picks up speaker audio.
 To prevent this, Ecamm Live has Echo Cancellation, which you can enable or disable in the Sound Levels window, or <samp>Options</samp> menu ➝ <samp>Echo Cancellation</samp>.
 Echo Cancellation listens for sounds produced by your speakers and removes it from your broadcast.
 It works remarkably well, most of the time.
 If your audience is reporting missing sound, try turning off this feature.

 If you are using headphones, echo cancellation is disabled automatically.
+Note that Ecamm Live can't distinguish between headphones and external computer speakers.
+If you are using external computers speakers, and you wish to use Echo Cancellation, you will need to turn on the <samp>Enable Echo Cancellation for External Speakers</samp> checkbox in the Audio section of the Preferences.

 When Echo Cancellation is enabled, Ecamm Live will only use audio on channel 1 of multi-channel audio input devices.
 If your audio interface has more than one channel, be sure to turn off Echo Cancellation.